Facing her greatest challenges yet, the intrepid tomb raider Lara Croft

 in the field in The Lost World).
 The visuals were often pretty cool but we all know that isn't enough

-Language is minimal while the sensuality is kept underwraps pretty good and the violence includes some brief bloody cuts and marks as well as a brief glimpse of a character melting in acid.
+Language is minimal while the sensuality is kept under wraps pretty well and the violence includes some brief bloody cuts and marks as well as a brief-but-gruesome glimpse of a character melting in acid.
 Also, violence is heavy, but not too bad for a PG-13 action film.
-As far as the plot goes, The Cradle of Life was decent yet, when analyzed, borderline blasphemous.
-The film proposed that life came to be from Pandora's Box -- Greek mythology -- and evolved.
-While we know it's idiotic but probably okay if used in a story for story's sake and not meant to be taken literally, it's a goofy premise and one that contradicts what we all believe.
+As far as the plot goes, The Cradle of Life was decent, yet, when analyzed, borderline blasphemous.
+The film proposes that life came to be from Pandora's Box -- Greek mythology -- and evolved.
+While we know it's silly but probably okay if used in a story for story's sake, and not meant to be taken literally, it's a goofy premise and one that contradicts what Bible-believers believe.

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
 Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.